Skip to Main Content

 • Booster: Leptospirosis (Optional)

-• Neuter (male) - Dog neutering can help to prevent your male dog from fathering unwanted puppies, as well as protect your dog from several serious cancers, helping to reduce the risk of roaming and dog aggression.
+• Neutering your dog - Dog neutering can help to prevent your male dog from fathering unwanted puppies, as well as protect your dog from several serious cancers, helping to reduce the risk of roaming and dog aggression.

 • Microchipping - A microchip is a permanent form of identification that is about the size of a grain of rice and is implanted beneath the skin of your pet.
 Pets with microchips have a better chance of being reunited with their owners if they become separated.